openhab/openhab-js/README.md

 The `addItem` method can be used to provide Items from scripts in a configuration-as-code manner.
 It also allows providing metadata and channel configurations for the Item, basically creating the Item as if it was defined in a `.items` file.
-The benefit of using `addItem` is that you can use loops, conditions or generator functions to create lots of Items without the need to write them all out in a file or manually in the UI.
+The benefit of using `addItem` is that you can use loops, conditions, or generator functions to create lots of Items without the need to write them all out in a file or manually in the UI.

 When called from file-based scripts, the created Item will share the lifecycle with the script, meaning it will be removed when the script is unloaded.
 You can use the `persist` parameter to optionally persist the Item from file-based scripts.